Owen Sound Platers: Players

 Andrew Brunette won the 1992–93 Eddie Powers Memorial Trophy as the top scorer in the OHL with 62 Goals, 100 Assists and 162 Points.
 He also tied for the Canadian Hockey League's scoring lead.
-Brunette was selected by the Washington Capitals 174th overall in the 7th round of 1993 NHL Entry Draft.
+Brunette was selected by the Washington Capitals 174th overall in the 7th round of 1993 NHL entry draft.

 Jamie Storr was the 1993–94 OHL Goaltender of the Year.
 Storr was the starting goalie for back-to-back World Junior Hockey Championship Gold medals in 1993 and 1994.
 In 1994 he was drafted 7th overall by the Los Angeles Kings.

-Dan Snyder, a former captain of the Owen Sound Platers had his number 14 retired by the Owen Sound Attack in 2003.
-He is remembered in Owen Sound for his leadership on the ice, and off the ice.
+Dan Snyder, a former captain of the Owen Sound Platers, had his number 14 retired by the Owen Sound Attack in 2003.
 Snyder was twice voted his team's humanitarian of the year.
 The Ontario Hockey League renamed its Humanitarian of the Year award posthumously in honour of Dan Snyder, who died from injuries suffered in a vehicular accident with teammate Dany Heatley in 2003.